Films you probably didn't know won Academy Awards

 This is a tribute to films outside the magnum opuses considered for best picture or best director.
 The Academy leans toward certain films for the big awards: usually heavyweight and prestigious dramas, often tackling worthy subjects or real-life stories.
 When that's the benchmark for cinematic achievement, it can be hard for genre movies, such as sci-fi, comedy and especially horror, to get their due.

-For example, the big awards don't traditionally reward violent action films like "Speed" and "Robocop".
-Other films are a bit lightweight for serious Academy recognition, like "Innerspace".
-Sometimes, Academy voters turn their noses up at commercial fare such as comic book sequel "Spider-Man 2".
-Other times, a film or director is just a bit too out there, like the early work of David Cronenberg.

-Yet genre movies are often on the cutting edge of special effects and film craft and deserve recognition for technical breakthroughs like jaw-dropping makeup, eye-popping visual effects or impressive sound editing.
+Yet genre movies often deserve recognition for technical breakthroughs like jaw-dropping makeup, eye-popping visual effects or impressive sound editing.
 They're a reminder of the skill that goes into even the corniest of popcorn blockbusters and of the sheer imagination found in the unexpected places.

 Then again, sometimes an Oscar is a surprise because the film in question is just an out-and-out, copper-bottomed stinker.
 Hello, "Pearl Harbor".